SigmaHQ/pySigma-validators-sigmaHQ/README.md

 | sigmahq_title_end                     | Checks if rule end with a dot(.).                            |
 | sigmahq_title_length                  | Checks if rule has a title length longer than 110.           |
 | sigmahq_title_start                   | Checks if rule start with Detects.                           |

+# config_HQ

+- title_lengh:  maximum length for title
+- allowed_lowercase_words: list of words authorized in lower case in the title
+- sigmahq_invalid_trademark: trademark interdit
+- sigmahq_fp_banned_word: list of forbidden word for the field `falsepositives`
+- sigmahq_fp_typo_word": list of common typographical errors in `falsepositives`
+- sigmahq_link_in_description: list of word for the `sigmahq_link_description` validator

 # sigmahq_filename_prefix